-On each page of this subchapter, you can learn more about each type of community call, which are roughly organised into four types: community coworking calls, organising and governance calls, onboarding and welcoming calls, and public celebration calls.
+On each page of this subchapter, you can learn more about each type of community call.

 It is important to note that not all of our community calls fit neatly into one category over another.
 Some may mix practices and purposes (for example coworking as well as celebrations), while others may have a specific purpose (such as decision-making).
 All are meant to demonstrate our principles of being an open and transparent community.